mwboiss/retention-project/README.md

 3. All files in the repo should be cloned to reproduce this project.

 4. Ensuring .gitignore is setup to protect env.py file data.

+5. CSV file must remain private for purposes of anonymity.

 ## Plan of Action